 b.
 Mapping Users

-From the Salesforce Setup Page, select Mapped Salesforce Users.
+To do this, from the Salesforce Setup Page, select Mapped Salesforce Users.
 Then connect the dots by selecting the correct Drift User and SF User on the left and right columns.

 Technical Logic of What We Sync to SFDC and How